Furglitch/modorganizer2-nxm-collection-dl/README.md

 - Select optional/external items to include before downloading.

 #### Currently Unimplemented:
+- Downloads
+- FOMOD Selections (need to see if possible)
 - Installation of bundled resources (unable to find a collection to test them)

 ## Installation